DistributedProofreaders/guiguts/INSTALL.md

 If you have multiple Perl distributions installed you should edit the `run_guiguts.bat` file and adjust the PATH to the version you want to run Guiguts.
 The batch file prepends the default Strawberry Perl directories to the path and will preferentially use it if available.
+If your setup is complex, it may be easiest to clear your path in `run_guiguts.bat` before directories are added.
+To do this, directly below the line which saves your existing path, `set OLDPATH=%PATH%` add the following line
+`set PATH=`

 Other Perl distributions, such as
 [ActiveState Perl](https://www.activestate.com/products/perl/), may be used